RajivRamaiah/CS61---Lab-2/README.md

 ## Rajiv Ramaiah, Dami Apoeso

 We have created a simple python driver that allows a user to interact with our manuscript management system developed in the previous parts of the lab.
+Please run `Setup.sql` and then `triggers.sql` to setup the database appropriately before running the python program.

 Users can enter in commands by following the specifications of our lab found [here](http://www.cs.dartmouth.edu/~cs61/Labs/Lab%202/Lab%202.html) and by separating command statements using pipes instead of spaces as below:

 `register|author|<fname>|<lname>|<email>|<address>`

 **TO START: Enter `python Driver.py` at your command line.**

-**MASTER KEY: AA12345678**
+**MASTER KEY: AA12345678** This will allow access for pre-made users.

 If you would like to test this on your own database, please run our Setup.sql file and then Triggers.sql file, and then run the program to have data ready to be altered.
 Or, add your own data from scratch using the program itself!